Rizkuy01/archive/README.md

 # archive
-this repository its my experoience trying make a landing page
+this repository its my experience trying make a landing page